yukicruz/cpp-528-fall-2021-group-03/index.md

 All data clean up and tranformation steps as well as necessary functions and plots are provided in the [`source_file_rn.R`](analysis/source_file_rn.R) script in the [`analysis`](analysis) folder.

+The [`analysis`](analysis) folder consists of the main files with all the procedural code to replicate the entire project.

 # License Information

 R-Class/cpp-528-fall-2021-group-03 is licensed under the